 - Promoting open communication

-If all employees are to make decisions on their own responsibility, seamless and comprehensive communication between the individual employees is indispensable.
+If all employees are to make decisions on their own responsibility, seamless and comprehensive communication, as well as openly giving feedback, between the individual employees is indispensable.
 The lateral leadership style therefore promotes open communication at a level that many other leadership styles can only dream of.

 - More democratic decision-making processes

 Today’s talents want to actively contribute to shaping a company.
 How would this be achieved better than by giving them the opportunity to participate in the decision-making processes within the company?